lucas-francozo/lucas-francozo/README.md

 I want to learn programming since I was a teenager.

-My objective with programming is to create games, to develop software solutions and Arduino or simililar automation or electromechanical applications.
+My objective with programming is to create games, to develop software solutions and Arduino or similar automation or electromechanical applications.

 In this moment I'm learning Python language and I'm enjoying it a lot.